 CPET has also originated a Library collection on teaching books and professional development books at the Caltech library.
 These books range in topics from the best presentation of quantitative information to research based tips for teaching (full list of library books).
 Email CPET if you would like to recommend additions to the CPET library collection.

 If you are interested in receiving announcements about CPET events, please sign up for the CPET mailing list.

 CPET events are listed on the CTLO webpage.

 If you have any questions about CPET and ways to get involved feel free to email us at firstname.lastname@example.org.

 Emile is a fifth-year PhD candidate in the Graduate Aerospace Laboratories (GALCIT), with a BS in Mechanical Engineering from Princeton University and a MS in Aeronautics from Caltech.
 He currently works on experimental fluid dynamics under Dr. Mory Gharib, with emphasis on wind tunnel testing for commercial and military aircraft.
 Emile has served as a tutor and TA for various STEM subjects since high school, and is excited to share his love for teaching with the Caltech community through his role as CPET Co-Director.

-Past CPET Co-Directors: Harrison Parker, Olivia Wilkins, Daniel Martin, Rebekah Silva, Kelsey Boyle, Daniel Thomas, Noelle Stiles, Labeed Ben-Galy, Elisa Franco
+Past CPET Co-Directors: Matthew Langley, Harrison Parker, Olivia Wilkins, Daniel Martin, Rebekah Silva, Kelsey Boyle, Daniel Thomas, Noelle Stiles, Labeed Ben-Galy, Elisa Franco